Derivator Six-Functor-Formalisms -- Construction II: The input for the construction of derivator six-functor-formalisms

 \begin{BEM}Except for (F1) and (F3) these axioms only involve the underlying bifibration

-and have thus nothing to do with the derivator enhancement. \end{BEM} \begin{BEM} If $\iota^*$ has a left adjoint $\iota_!$ for any embedding $\iota$ in $\mathcal{S}$ (e.g.\@ if (F1) holds true) then (F5), resp.\@ (F5m), is equivalent to the condition that
+and have thus nothing to do with the derivator enhancement.
+If $\DD \rightarrow \SSS^{\op}$ is infinite and has stable fibers, then the commutation with arbitrary homotopy (co)limits can also be checked on the underlying bifibration {\em together with} the triangulated structure on the fiber.
+Indeed a morphism of stable (infinite) derivators commutes with all homotopy (co)limits if and only if the functor on the underlying category is exact (i.e.\@ preserves distinguished triangles) and commutes with arbitrary (co)products.
+The infiniteness is needed to ensure that arbitrary homotopy (co)products are the same as (co)products in the underlying category. \end{BEM} \begin{BEM} If $\iota^*$ has a left adjoint $\iota_!$ for any embedding $\iota$ in $\mathcal{S}$ (e.g.\@ if (F1) holds true) then (F5), resp.\@ (F5m), is equivalent to the condition that

 are isomorphisms. \end{BEM}

 \begin{PAR}Assume (F1) and (F2).
 Then a morphism $\mathcal{E} \rightarrow \mathcal{F}$ in $\DD(\cdot)$ over an embedding is called {\bf strongly coCartesian}, if it is coCartesian, i.e. if it induces an isomorphism